about salvatore siriano

 Salvatore Siriano is a Chicago-based composer and audiovisual artist whose work explores the intersection of sound, imagery, and nature through technology.
 He blends field recordings, synthesis, acoustic instruments, and self-filmed videos to create engaging multimedia experiences.

 Siriano’s compositions include performances the Art Institute of Chicago, Northwestern University, Roosevelt University, Tulane University, the McAninch Arts Center, and Columbia College, as well as through virtual recitals necessitated by the pandemic.
-Recent presentations of his audiovisual works include the Seoul International Computer Music Festival, the Central Washington University New Music Festival, SEAMUS 40th Anniversary Concert, the Indianapolis Arts Center, Ball State University, Contemporary Venice 2024, the Napoleon Electronic Media Festival, Earth Day Art Model, Aurora Public Art Gallery, Fermilab, and the Cernan Space Center.
+Recent presentations of his audiovisual works include the Art Alive Festival (Portugal), Seoul International Computer Music Festival (South Korea), Contemporary Venice (Italy), Indianapolis Arts Center, Earth Day Art Model, New York Electroacoustic Music Festival, Performing Media Festival, WOCMAT Conference (Taiwan), Aurora Public Art, McAninch Arts Center, and New Music on the Bayou Fest, among others.

 In collaboration with Chicago photographer Alice Hargrave, Siriano developed immersive sound collages for her Sea Change and Forest Shouting exhibitions.
 As a music educator, he has led workshops on fostering equity in music education through technology for Illinois school districts and at the Illinois Council for Exceptional Children Convention.